So you’ve finally purchased the boat of your dreams. Now, what’s the next step? An excellent place to start is completing boat registration.

-- 4. Pay the registration fee, which varies by state and the size of the vessel.
+- Pay the registration fee, which varies by state and vessel size.

 What Kind of Boat Must Be Registered?